Created by Frank Cammuso

 Still, when a pig’s partner is killed…

-Yep, Max is a Fairy Tale Detective, and it's a delightful take-off on old crime films, detective fiction and children's nursey tales and fairy tales, all done up in a series of picture-perfect mock storybooks, just like the Little Golden Books I read as a kid, right down to the gold spines and the painted interior art style, rendered for the sake of economy (or to evoke old film noirs) in "glorious black and white."
+Yep, Max is a Fairy Tale Detective, and it’s a delightful take-off on old crime films, detective fiction and children’s nursey tales and fairy tales, all done up in a series of picture-perfect mock storybooks, just like the Little Golden Books we all read as kids, right down to the gold spines and the painted interior art style, rendered for the sake of economy (or to evoke old film noirs) in “glorious black and white.”